Dear readers of ADxS.org, please forgive the disruption.

 • PFC

-Androgen effects act on the striatum, including caudate nucleus and associated dopamine circuits.30
+Androgen effects act on the striatum, including the caudate nucleus and the associated dopamine circuits.31

-Animal studies based on prenatal hormone manipulation in relation to ADHD are not known so far.
+Animal studies using prenatal hormone manipulation in relation to ADHD are not yet known.
 There are only experiments with early childhood hormone manipulation.
-The transferability of the ADHD animal model of SHR with respect to sex differences in ADHD is questionable because the animals do not show the sex differences in behavioral symptoms that are known in humans.
-Female SHR appear more impulsive than males, especially during diestrus.74
+The transferability of the ADHD animal model of SHR with regard to gender differences in ADHD is questionable, as the animals do not show the gender differences in behavioral symptoms known in humans.
+Female SHR appear to be more impulsive than males, especially during estrus.77

-SHR (spontaneously hypertensive rat) and Wistar (WKY) control animals were exposed to testosterone during early development (postnatal day 10).
-At postnatal day 45, SHR animals showed:75
+SHR (spontaneously hypertensive rat) and Wistar (WKY) control animals were exposed to testosterone early in development (postnatal day 10).
+On postnatal day 45, SHR animals showed:78

-• additional deficits in spatial memory in the water maze (but not WKY)
+• additional deficits in spatial memory in the water maze (but not the WKY)

 • low corticosterone levels

-• Suppression of tyrosine hydroxylase immunoreactivity in frontal cortex
+• Suppression of tyrosine hydroxylase immunoreactivity in the frontal cortex

-The authors see this as support for the hypothesis that in cases of genetic ADHD predisposition, early androgen exposure may contribute to increased expression of ADHD symptoms.
+The authors see this as support for the hypothesis that early androgen exposure can contribute to an increased expression of ADHD symptoms in the case of a genetic predisposition to ADHD.

-High testosterone levels may increase the risk for ADHD symptoms through a maturational delay in the development of dopaminergic innervation and metabolism, as well as through increased lateralization of underlying dopaminergic neuronal circuits and increased reuptake of dopamine neurotransmission.76
+High testosterone levels may increase the risk of ADHD symptoms through a maturational delay in the development of dopaminergic innervation and metabolism, as well as increased lateralization of underlying dopaminergic neuronal circuits and increased reuptake of dopamine neurotransmission.79

-Pavlovian conditioning of a visual stimulus paired with food was:77
+The Pavlovian conditioning of a visual stimulus paired with food was:80

 • weaker in female SHR than in male SHR